SAP-samples/teched2023-AD266/exercises/ex3/README.md

 # Exercise 3 - Add functionality to Event Handlers: Part 1- Use SAP Cloud SDK

-In this exercise, we will look at adapting `SignupHandler` and `RegistrationServiceHandler` to add functionality to our application.
+In this exercise, we will look at adapting `RegistrationServiceHandler` to add functionality to our application.

 Let us outline the scenario we want to build.